VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter2.md

 The function storehouse, a document and so on are installed in the way, which assigns

-make all: Produce the target set.
+- `make all`: Produce the target set.
 Only run make command also to be allowed, this time can start to compile the source code, then link it and produces the executable file or function library.
 - `make clean`: Clean the previous object files(\*.o).
 - `make install`: Install the function library, header files and so on to the directory which you assigned.

-### Configuration under Non-GNU environment
+### Configuring MiniGUI in Non-GNU Environment

-A majority of traditional embedded operating system supported by MiniGUI, user usually can use the integrated development environment running on Windows platform, such as Tornado, ADS, etc. Because these environment provide the development tools chain that is not GNU compatible, therefore, we are unable to use the configure script that is described in section 2.1.1 to produce makefile and the **mgconfig.h** file automatically.
-In this kind of situation, we need voluntarily to revise the **mgconfig.h** file to complete the MiniGUI compiling configuration.
-Fortunately, Feynman Software already prepares the **mgconfig.h** file for the majority operating system, which can directly be used (store in MiniGUI source code **build/** directory);
+A majority of traditional embedded operating system supported by MiniGUI, user usually can use the integrated development environment running on Windows platform, such as Tornado, ADS, etc. Because these environment provide the development tools chain that is not GNU compatible, therefore, we are unable to use the configure script that is described in section 2.1.1 to produce makefile and the `mgconfig.h` file automatically.
+In this kind of situation, we need voluntarily to revise the `mgconfig.h` file to complete the MiniGUI compiling configuration.
+Fortunately, Feynman Software already prepares the `mgconfig.h` file for the majority operating system, which can directly be used (store in MiniGUI source code **build/** directory);
 moreover Feynman Software also prepared the corresponding development environment project file.
-You may directly manually revise the **mgconfig.h** file based on these project environments, and compile the MiniGUI library.
+You may directly manually revise the `mgconfig.h` file based on these project environments, and compile the MiniGUI library.
 For more detail information, please refer to the section 2.4.2.

-## Detailed Description on Compiling, Configuration Options of MiniGUI
+## Configuration Options and Macros

 In this chapter, we will give detailed description on all compiling, configuration options of MiniGUI.
 MiniGUI has many compiling,